mtreerungroj/mtreerungroj.github.io/index.md

 * Participated in Startup Thailand and Digital Thailand *(2016)*
 * First runner-up prize winner of Startup Hack at Phuket *(2016)*
 * Participated in ACM-ICPC (Programming contest) *(2016)*
-* Member of Pupasoft Lab and Tech Startup Club, Prince of Songkla Uninversity *(2016-2018)*
+* Member of Pupasoft Lab and Tech Startup Club, Prince of Songkla University *(2016-2018)*